spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/aks.md

 <br />

-1. As a mandatory primary **System Node Pool**, this pool will run the pods necessary to run a Kubernetes cluster, like the control plane and etcd.
-All system pools must have at least a single node for a development cluster; one (1) node is enough for high availability production clusters, and three (3) or more is recommended.
+1. As a mandatory primary **System Node Pool**, this pool will host the pods necessary to operate a Kubernetes cluster, like the control plane and etcd.
+All system pools must have at least a single node for a development cluster; one node is enough for high availability production clusters, and three nodes or more is recommended.

 2. **Worker Node** pools consist of one (1) or more per workload requirements.
 Worker node pools can be sized to zero (0) nodes when not in use.